[Ride v5] dApp-to-App Invocation

 # Updating Balance and Account Data Storage Entries

-If the callable function invoked by the Invoke
+If the callable function invoked by the invoke

 function performs script actions, the results of those actions are available to the invoking function: